LStepczynski/Tetris/README.md

 # Tetris
-My recreation of the game named Tetris in pygame
+Documentation of my journey of replicationg Tetris in python usng pygame.